Humanoid: In robotics

 Honda's ASIMO is an example of a humanoid robot.

 A humanoid robot is a robot that is based on the general structure of a human, such as a robot that walks on two legs and has an upper torso, or a robot that has two arms, two legs and a head.
 A humanoid robot does not necessarily look convincingly like a real person, for example, the ASIMO humanoid robot has a helmet instead of a face.

 An android (male) or gynoid (female) is a humanoid robot designed to look as much like a real person as possible, although these words are frequently perceived to be synonymous with a humanoid.

 While there are many humanoid robots in fictional stories, some real humanoid robots have been developed since the 1990s, and some real human-looking android robots have been developed since 2002.

-Similarly to robots, virtual avatars may also be called humanoid when resembling humans.
+Similarly to robots, virtual avatars or characters may also be called humanoid when resembling humans.